 Your wrist is a complex structure.
 It contains many different bones, tissues, and tendons, including a narrow passageway that leads from your arm to your hand.
 This area, known as the carpal tunnel, is surrounded by rigid ligaments.

-Carpal tunnel syndrome has many possible causes, but it most often results from repetitive motion.
-Performing the same hand or wrist motions, again and again, can cause your tendons to swell.
+Carpal tunnel syndrome has many possible causes but often results from repetitive motion.
+Performing the same hand or wrist motions repeatedly can cause your tendons to swell.
 Carpal tunnel is common among office workers, cashiers, hair stylists, musicians, and factory workers.

 How is Carpal Tunnel treated?